 The need for better and more efficient communication technologies will persist as humanity is in constant need to connect.

-- M.S. in Electrical Engineering, King Abdullah University of Science and Technology (KAUST), Thuwal, Saudi Arabia (August 2020 – Present).
+- M.S. in Electrical and Computer Engineering, King Abdullah University of Science and Technology (KAUST), Thuwal, Saudi Arabia (August 2020 –April 2022)

 - Visiting Student, King Abdullah University of Science and Technology, Thuwal, Saudi Arabia (February 2020 – July 2020).

 - Summer Research Intern, Research and Studies Telecommunications Center (CERT), Ariana, Tunisia (June 2019 – August 2019).

 Sahar Ammar is a MS/Ph.D. candidate in the KAUST Communication Theory Lab (CTL) and Networking Research Lab (NETLAB) under the co-supervision of Prof. Mohamed-Slim Alouini and Prof. Basem Shihada.

 Sahar is a graduate from Tunisia Polytechnic School (TPS) where she received her bachelor degree in multidisciplinary engineering in July 2020 majoring in Signals and Systems.

 Before joining KAUST for her Master’s degree, she was a visiting student at KAUST in 2020 for five months during which she conducted her graduation internship and worked on Underwater Optical Wireless Communication under the supervision of Pr.
 Basem Shihada and Pr.
 Mohamed-Slim Alouini.